By Meg Berno

 Tucked between Columbus and Cleveland, the Mohican-Memorial State Forest is a perfect destination for backpackers, or day hikers wanting backcountry experience.
 The forest has many campsites available, and a plethora of trees to set up a hammock for the day.
 Mountain biking is also enjoyable at the Mohican-Memorial State Forest through the maintenance of numerous trails.
 The state forest’s name comes from The Memorial Forest Shrine, which is memorial dedicated to Ohio citizens who died while serving the country.
 The park is open all year round, welcoming visitors through every season.

-Salt Fork State Park is an overwhelming 17,229 -acre park full of recreational activities for every visitor.
+Salt Fork State Park is an overwhelming 17,229-acre park full of recreational activities for every visitor.
 There are endless spots to explore as well as set up a hammock.
-You will not be able to see the whole Salt Fork State Park in one day, which is the beauty of this location.
+You won't be able to see the whole Salt Fork State Park in one day, which is the beauty of this location.
 A map of the park will get you started on your ventures through the gorgeous area.

 *Article provided by Eric Breiner, founder of Peak Camping Hammock.